 Learn more about Pilonidal sinus disease

-The condition mostly gained attention after it affected many ‘jeep drivers’ during World War II.
+The condition mostly gained attention after it affected many ‘jeep drivers’ during World War II, leading to long periods of illness and wound care.
 It can be more common in those who need to sit for long periods, such as truck drivers.

 The priority for a pilonidal abscess is to drain the infection.
 A pilonidal abscess will be red, sore and swollen, with swelling usually occurring just off to one side of the buttock crease.
 The treatment principle here is to drain the abscess with an incision.
 These incisions don’t require packing, but will leave a small open wound which the body will heal with time.